William Addison Dwiggins

 - Caravan Borders (1938).
 Four fonts available at Linotype (1976).

 - Charter (1946).
 Mac McGrew: Charter was an experimental, special-purpose typeface designed by William A. Dwiggins for Mergenthaler between 1937 and 1942.
 An upright script, only the lowercase and the few other characters shown were completed.
 For tests, these were combined with Electra caps.
 It was used in a limited edition book, The Song Story of Aucassin and Nicolete, designed and printed in 1946 by S. A. Jacobs at the Golden Eagle Press, Mt.
 Vernon, New York, with Electra small caps in place of regular caps.
+Between 2010 and 2018, Cristobal Henestrosa developed the titling typeface Royal Charter, a digital revival of Charter.
+With the help of Oscar Yanez, this became a retail typeface at Sudtipos called Mon Nicolette.

 - Eldorado (1953).
 Created after a 16th century early roman lowercase by Jacques de Sanlecque the elder.
 Revived in 1993 at Font Bureau as Eldorado by David Berlow, Jane Patterson, Tobias Frere-Jones, and Tom Rickner.
 Mac McGrew: Eldorado is a contemporary roman designed by W. A. Dwiggins for Linotype about 1950, based on early Spanish models.
 The lowercase is compact, with a small x-height and long ascenders.
 Several italic letters have cursive or decorative forms; also notice the cap Y, with curved, serifless arms.